FAQs

 How long should I practice?

-As long as you can without discomfort (pain, tension, tingling sensations) in your body and with full mental concentration.
-What is more important than the length of practice is the frequency and consistency of practice.
+Practice as long as you can, provided you do so without discomfort (pain, tension, tingling sensations) in your body and with full mental concentration.
+What’s more important than the length of a practice session is the frequency and consistency of practice.
 The more practice sessions you can get in a week, the better.
-You will also get more results if you…
+You will…

 Read more